-Adam Smith hated greed.
-He'd likely be horrified to see how his name is now used.
-And any Smith fans who believe selfishness is a virtue distort what Smith called his best work.
+Adam Smith was no fan of greed.
+And Smith fans who hold selfishness a virtue distort what he called his best work.

 2. Smith got famous first for what we’d now call psychology.
 Edmund Burke called The Theory of Moral Sentiments “fittest to explain those natural movements of the mind… which every Science relating to our Nature” needed (commending Smith’s “illustrations from common Life“).